-Acknowledging that science is not separate from society but part of it confers a social responsibility on science.
-It is important, therefore, that funders, researchers and other key groups involved in the development of science, technology and innovation think about: (i) the potential directions of research being taken; (ii) who might benefit and who might not from new inventions; and (iii) how consideration of the potential social, ethical and environmental issues can be considered throughout the science and innovation process.
-Responsible research and innovation (RRI) is not about adjudicating what is 'good' or 'bad', 'positive' or 'negative', or 'responsible' or 'irresponsible'.
-Instead, RRI offers techniques, tools and frameworks to think about questions of social responsibility and ensure scientists, funders and technologies don't lose sight of the social context in science, technology and innovation.
+Acknowledging that science is separate neither from society nor the environment but part of them confers a social responsibility on science.
+It is important, therefore, that funders, researchers and other key groups involved in the development of science, technology and innovation think about: (i) the potential directions of research being taken; (ii) who might benefit and who might not from new inventions; and (iii) how consideration of the potential social, environmental and ethical issues can be considered throughout the science and innovation process.
+Responsible research and innovation (RRI) is not about adjudicating what is 'good 'or 'bad', 'positive 'or 'negative', or 'responsible 'or 'irresponsible'.
+Instead, RRI offers techniques, tools and frameworks to think about questions of social responsibility and ensure scientists, funders and technologies don't lose sight of the context in which they do science, technology and innovation.